ironboy/react-rapide/README.md

-An example of using the hooks useState and useEffect.
+An example of using the hooks useState, useEffect and useRef.